simonmichael/hledger/hledger/hledger.m4.md

 ## Cost basis / lot syntax

-When you are buying some commodity (or foreign currency) to hold as an investment, it may be important to keep track of
+If you are buying some commodity to hold as an investment, it may be important to keep track of

 1. its original acquisition cost
 2. its original acquisition date